zulip/zulip/docs/contributing/reviewable-prs.md

-style guidelines, [testing philosophy](../testing/philosophy.md), [commit discipline](../contributing/commit-discipline.md), this documentation, and our attention to detail in [code review](../contributing/review-process.md) are all essential elements of this strategy.
-Following these guidelines is essential if you're like your work to be merged into the project.
+style guidelines, [testing philosophy](../testing/philosophy.md), [commit discipline](../contributing/commit-discipline.md), this documentation, and our attention to detail in [code review](../contributing/review-process.md) are all important elements of this strategy.
+Following these guidelines is essential if you'd like your work to be merged into the project.

 If any part of your contribution is from someone else (code snippets, images, sounds, or any other copyrightable work, modified or unmodified), be sure to